updated 9/30/20 – many additions and clarifications

 Mal 3:2 But who may abide the day of his coming? and who shall stand when he appeareth? for he is like a refiner’s fire, and like fullers’ soap:

-- Only those who have allowed themselves to be tried BEFORE the day of His coming.
+- Only those who have allowed themselves to be tried BEFORE the day of His coming will stand when He appears).
 Do not be like the five foolish bridesmaids.

 Mal 3:3 And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the LORD an offering in righteousness.